 Regulating emotions does not mean avoiding emotions or maintaining constant happiness.
-In studies of people with brain injuries, they found absence of emotion was associated with poor decisions socially and financially.
+In studies of people with brain injuries, they found absence of emotion was associated with poor social and financial decision-making.
 From leadership to incentives, emotion can inform and engage employees.

 Politicians and advertisers know the power of emotion.
 They know people connect to anecdotes more than numbers.
 And they know people want to feel like their leaders hear and understand them.
 But good decisions need context, too, so balance emotional connection with the real reasoning behind an argument.